yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 >
 > `A`is advantage, and is an essential aspect of all reinforcement learning algorithms.
 >
+> 1. Intuitively it corresponds to how much better an action was than some baseline.
+>
 > `π`is the policy.
 In this case, it corresponds to the chosen action’s weight.